How to Start a Story: 10 Ways to Get Your Story Off to a Great Start

 Whether you’re pitching to an agent, a publisher, or direct to the reader, your opening lines form the basis for how they’ll judge the rest of your story.
 You have about a sixty-second window of influence before that initial judgment solidifies.
 It follows that this is a good place to invest your time and effort.

 Granted, a compelling opening is not an easy task to accomplish.
-Besides grabbing reader attention, you want to ground readers in a setting, establish voice, hint at theme, and introduce a protagonist readers can get behind.
+Besides grabbing the reader’s attention, you want to ground readers in a setting, establish voice, hint at theme, and introduce a protagonist readers can get behind.
 To do this, you need to answer specific questions for your reader, while at the same time planting others.

 Story Revolves Around Questions

-Cultivating questions for your reader is what keeps her turning the pages, but you’ll lose her if you don’t provide answers, as well.
-Writer plus reader is a relationship.
+Cultivating questions for your reader is what keeps them turning the pages, but you’ll lose them if you don’t provide answers, as well.
 If you want your reader to commit to your story, it’s best to establish a few essentials right up front.

 - Whose story is it?
 You’re asking your reader to spend serious time with your protagonist.
 They’ll want to know who they’ll be rooting for.